Moe

 Health performance in Moe is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Moe faces significant health challenges, with various conditions affecting both younger and older residents.
-Private health cover is low, at approximately 48% (around 4,725 people), compared to Rest of Vic.'s 50.9%.
-Nationally, it stands at 55.7%.
+Moe faces significant health challenges, as assessed by AreaSearch through mortality rates and chronic condition prevalence.
+Multiple health conditions affect both younger and older age groups.
+Private health cover is low, at approximately 48% of Moe's total population (around 4,725 people), compared to 50.5% in the rest of Victoria and a national average of 55.7%.

-The most prevalent medical issues are mental health problems and arthritis, affecting 11.8% and 11.5% respectively.
-However, 53.9% report no medical ailments, compared to Rest of Vic.'s 60.1%.
-Moe has a higher proportion of seniors aged 65 and over at 24.9% (2,471 people), compared to Rest of Vic.'s 21.2%.
-Health outcomes among seniors present challenges broadly aligned with the general population's health profile.
+The most prevalent medical conditions are mental health issues and arthritis, impacting 11.8% and 11.5% of residents respectively.
+Conversely, 53.9% of residents report no medical ailments, compared to 63.4% in the rest of Victoria.
+Working-age individuals face notable health challenges due to high chronic condition rates.
+Moe has 24.8% of residents aged 65 and over (2,461 people).
+Health outcomes among seniors present some challenges, with national rankings generally aligned with the broader population.

 Frequently Asked Questions - Health